 |---|---|---|

 Specificity | The description contains no concrete actions whatsoever.
-It says 'Jenkins Pipeline Intro' but never describes what the skill actually does—no verbs like 'create', 'configure', 'explain', or 'generate'. | 1 / 3 |
+It says 'Jenkins Pipeline Intro' but never describes what the skill actually does—no verbs like 'create', 'configure', 'explain', or 'set up' are present. | 1 / 3 |

 Completeness | The description fails to answer both 'what does this do' and 'when should Claude use it'.
 There is no explanation of capabilities and no explicit 'Use when...' clause—only a redundant trigger phrase and a category label. | 1 / 3 |

 Trigger Term Quality | The only trigger terms listed are 'jenkins pipeline intro' repeated twice.
-These are not natural phrases a user would say; users are more likely to say 'set up a Jenkins pipeline', 'CI/CD pipeline', 'Jenkinsfile', or 'build automation'. | 1 / 3 |
+These are not natural phrases a user would say; users are more likely to say things like 'set up a Jenkins pipeline', 'CI/CD', 'Jenkinsfile', 'build pipeline', or 'continuous integration'. | 1 / 3 |

-Distinctiveness Conflict Risk | The mention of 'Jenkins Pipeline' provides some domain specificity that distinguishes it from generic DevOps skills, but the lack of concrete actions or scope means it could easily overlap with other Jenkins or CI/CD related skills. | 2 / 3 |
+Distinctiveness Conflict Risk | The mention of 'Jenkins Pipeline' provides some domain specificity that distinguishes it from generic DevOps skills, but the lack of concrete actions or scope means it could easily overlap with other Jenkins-related or CI/CD skills. | 2 / 3 |

 Total | 5 / 12 Passed |